FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-console.md

 3. Your direct IP:port (click to copy).

 **Bedrock Edition** shows:
-1. A Quick Join button that uses the `minecraft://` protocol to launch the game directly.
+1. A Quick Join button that uses the `minecraft://` protocol to launch the game and add the server directly.
-2. Separate IP and Port fields (click to copy).
-3. A share link you can send to friends.
+2. A share link you can send to friends so they can easily join.
+3. Direct IP and Port fields (click to copy).

 A **Verify DNS** button checks whether your domain is resolving correctly and reports success, warning, or error status.
 This is handy if players are having trouble connecting using your domain.

+The connection modal also includes a **Remote Startup** section at the bottom, where you can create a public link that allows friends to start your server remotely even when you are not online.

 {: .warning}
 > If your server is Java-only, the Bedrock tab will show a warning suggesting you install Geyser to enable cross-play.
 If it is Bedrock-only, the Java tab shows a corresponding note.